 Dissertation title: Quantifying the effects of early competition on fitness and niche specialization: A natural experiment in a restored ecosystem

-Synopsis: My project will identify how behavioral plasticity of closely related seabird species reduces competition and enables them to coexist as breeders at recently restored islands in New Zealand.
+Synopsis: I am interested in how behavioral plasticity of closely related seabird species reduces competition and enables them to coexist as breeders at recently restored islands in New Zealand.
 [Proposal abstract]

 Master of Science in Biology